 Knee injuries are common, especially when taking part in sport.
-Injuries to soft tissues, such as ligaments, cartilage and tendons, are the most common, although damage to the bones is also possible.
+Injuries to soft tissues, such as ligaments, cartilage and tendons are the most common.
+You can also damage the bones that make up your knee joint.

 Your knee ligaments help to keep your knee stable.

-The medial collateral and lateral collateral ligaments are found on either side of your knee joint, and act to limit the amount it can move from side to side.
-You can sprain or tear your medial collateral ligament if you twist your leg while it's straightened, for example, when being tackled in rugby.
-Your lateral collateral ligament isn’t usually damaged on its own, but you may need to have it repaired if you have damaged other ligaments.
+The medial collateral (MCL) and lateral collateral ligaments (LCL) are found on either side of your knee joint.
+They limit the amount your knee can move from side to side.
+You can sprain or tear your MCL if your lower leg gets forced outwards.
+For example this can happen when being tackled in rugby or when skiing.
+Your LCL is less commonly injured, and this is more likely to happen when you have also damaged other ligaments.

-Your anterior cruciate ligament and posterior cruciate ligament form a cross (cruciate) inside your knee.
-They help to keep your knee stable when the joint is moving backwards and forwards.
-Anterior cruciate ligament injuries are one of the most serious types of knee injury.
+Your anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) form a cross (cruciate) inside your knee.
+They help to keep your knee stable.
+ACL injuries are one of the most serious types of knee injury.

-If you have injured your medial collateral or lateral collateral ligaments, your doctor may grade your injury according to how severe the damage is.
+If you have injured your MCL or LCL, your GP may grade your injury according to how severe the damage is.

-You may tear the meniscus in your knee is one of the most common knee injuries.
-You can damage it if you play a sport that involves twisting your upper leg while your foot is planted on the floor.
-As you get older, your meniscus may become slightly thinner or have micro tears (degenerates).
+Tearing the meniscus in your knee is one of the most common knee injuries.
+You can damage it if you play a sport that involves twisting your upper leg while your foot is planted on the ground.
+As you get older, your meniscus may become worn.
 This makes it more likely to tear after a minor injury or just getting out of a chair awkwardly.

 If you’re a regular runner or take part in sports where you jump a lot, you may hurt your knee.
 You can irritate or tear the tendon that connects your kneecap (patella) to your thigh muscle.
 This tendon is called the quadriceps tendon.
 Or you may irritate soft tissue around your kneecap, including the patellar tendon, which is just below your knee cap (Jumper’s Knee).

-You may feel or hear a popping or snapping sensation at the time of the injury.
-You may also find that you can't stand properly on the affected leg, or put your full weight on it.
+You may feel or hear a popping or snapping when the injury happens.
+You may also find that you can't put your full weight on the injured leg.

-The symptoms for most ligament injuries will be similar, no matter which one has been damaged.
-These may include:
+The symptoms for most ligament injuries will be similar.
+These include:

-You may feel a tearing sensation and severe pain if you injure the meniscus in your knee.
-Pain may develop towards the inside, outside or back of your knee joint (depending on which meniscus you injured) and you may see some swelling.
+If you injure the meniscus in your knee, you may feel a locking sensation and severe pain.
+Pain may develop towards the inside or outside of your knee joint and you may see some swelling.

 You may injure your knee if:

-Your doctor or physiotherapist may ask you to walk, sit or lie down so he or she can test for injury to your knee ligaments or soft tissues.
-He or she will bend and flex your knee and move your leg into different positions.
-Your physiotherapist may also ask you to step, squat or hop.
+Your GP or physiotherapist may ask you to walk, sit or lie down.
+This is so he or she can test for injury to your knee ligaments or soft tissues.
+He or she will bend and straighten your knee and move your leg into different positions.

-Your doctor may refer you for other tests in a hospital or clinic.
-These may include an MRI or ultrasound scan, and occasionally an X-ray.
-These tests can help to diagnose more complicated or severe injuries.
+Your doctor may refer you for other tests in a hospital or clinic, which may include:

 There are different types of treatment that your doctor or physiotherapist may suggest, depending on the type and severity of the damage to your knee.
 It’s important to be patient when recovering from a knee injury.
-Your injury may take time to fully repair itself, so you may not be able to do all the things you are used to doing for some time.
+Your injury may take time to fully repair itself, so you may not be able to do all the things you’re used to doing for some time.
 Different injuries require different rehabilitation, so it’s best to talk to your GP or physiotherapist.

-You should follow the PRICE procedure to manage any type of soft tissue injury to your knee.
+You should follow the PRICE procedure for any soft tissue injury to your knee.
 PRICE stands for the following.

-There are certain things you should not do in the first three days after your injury so you don’t damage your knee further.
-These can be remembered as HARM.
+There are certain things you shouldn’t do in the first three days after your injury so you don’t damage your knee further.
+You can remember these as HARM.

 You can buy over-the-counter painkillers such as paracetamol to treat mild and moderate pain.
-Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and ketoprofen can help to reduce inflammation and swelling, as well as relieve pain.
-NSAIDs are available as gels, creams and sprays that you can put directly onto your skin and gently massage in, as well as tablets or capsules that you take by mouth.
+Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen can help to reduce inflammation and swelling, as well as relieve pain.
+NSAIDs are available as gels, creams and sprays that you can put directly onto your skin, as well as tablets that you take by mouth.

-Your doctor may prescribe stronger painkillers if your pain is severe.
+Your GP may prescribe stronger painkillers if your pain is severe.
 Always read the patient information that comes with your medicine and if you have questions, ask your pharmacist or doctor for advice.

-If your injury is more severe or complex, your doctor may refer you to a physiotherapist (a health professional who specialises in movement and mobility).
+If your injury is more severe or complex, your GP may refer you to a physiotherapist (a health professional who specialises in movement and mobility).
 You can also choose to see a physiotherapist privately.
 He or she will develop a programme of rehabilitation exercises to gradually strengthen your knee and stretch your muscles.
 These exercises will vary depending on the type of injury you have and how severe it is.
-Your physiotherapist may also use various techniques to help speed up the healing of your knee.

-Braces or strapping to support your knee are occasionally used during rehabilitation, usually when an injury has been severe.
+Some people have braces or strapping to support the knee during rehabilitation, usually when an injury has been severe.

-For some types of knee injury, your doctor or physiotherapist may recommend that you have surgery to repair the injury to your knee – especially if other forms of treatment haven’t worked.
-Your doctor will refer you to an orthopaedic surgeon for assessment.
+For some types of knee injury, your GP or physiotherapist may recommend that you have surgery to repair the damage to your knee – especially if other forms of treatment haven’t worked.
+Your GP will refer you to an orthopaedic surgeon for assessment.

 The surgeon is more likely to suggest surgery if you have one of the following injuries.

-Rarely, surgery may involve opening up your knee joint to repair it, or you may be able to have a type of keyhole surgery called knee arthroscopy to access the damaged area of your knee.
+You may be able to have a type of keyhole surgery called knee arthroscopy to access the damaged area of your knee.
+Rarely, surgery may involve opening up your knee joint to repair it.